JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 type: tutorial
 layout: tutorial
 title:  "Mapping Struct and Union Types from C"
-description: "Struct and Union types from C and how they look in Kotlin/Native side"
+description: "Struct and Union types from C and how they look in Kotlin/Native"
 authors: Eugene Petrenko
 date: 2018-07-20
 showAuthorInfo: false